cassiopeian/memory-game/README.md

  If you’d prefer to play without a mouse, you can also tab through the game tiles, and use the white glow as a navigation aide.

- The reset and settings buttons are also keyboard focusable.
+ The *Reset* and *Settings* icon buttons are also keyboard focusable.

  ### Two Themes